 - (a) In general.
 On or after September 1, 2026, the responsible party must provide recycling and organic material collection to their employees, contractors, customers, volunteers, and attendees. - (b) Containers.
 The responsible party of a permitted event must supply containers, placed in sufficiently adequate locations, to make source separation of recyclables, organic material, and trash convenient for employees, contractors, customers, and attendees of permitted events.
-The containers must: - (1) Be of appropriate number and size to adequately accommodate recyclables, organic material, and trash quantities reasonably anticipated to be generated at the location: - (2) Display appropriate signage in English and Spanish, or picture-only, and include universal symbols as adopted through rules and regulations by the responsible city offices and departments; and, - (3) Be placed in reasonably convenient locations to provide equally convenient access to users, consistent with the rules and regulations adopted by the responsible city offices and
+The containers must: - (1) Be of appropriate number and size to adequately accommodate recyclables, organic material, and trash quantities reasonably anticipated to be generated at the location: - (2) Display appropriate signage in English and Spanish, or picture-only, be color coded to identify the type of refuse to be deposited, and meet any additional design criteria established by rules and regulations adopted by the responsible city offices and departments; and, - (3) Be placed in reasonably convenient locations to provide equally convenient access to users, consistent with the rules and regulations adopted by the responsible city offices and